IMDC/Webmoti-Employ/server/README.md

 A good resource for this is: <https://hono.dev/examples/better-auth-on-cloudflare>

+1. Use the site to generate the `BETTER_AUTH_SECRET` (or `npx @better-auth/cli secret`).
+Also generate a second one to put in the GitHub repo secrets so it works in the CI.
-1. Use the site to generate the `BETTER_AUTH_SECRET`.
-For the `BETTER_AUTH_URL`, you can set this to `http://localhost:8787` for dev (assuming the hono app runs on port `8787`).
+2. For the `BETTER_AUTH_URL`, you can set this to `http://localhost:8787` for dev (assuming the hono app runs on port `8787`).
 For production you can set this to the actual url of the Cloudflare deployed hono app.
-2. Create Better Auth Tables: `pnpm run db:better-auth-gen`.
+3. Create Better Auth Tables: `pnpm run db:better-auth-gen`.
 This will generate `src/db/better-auth-schema.sql` which we don't use, but it's useful to use for creating local tables in the local Postgresql database.
-3. Add Better Auth Tables to the database: `pnpm run:db:better-auth-migrate`.
+4. Add Better Auth Tables to the database: `pnpm run:db:better-auth-migrate`.
 This will connect to the Neon database and add the tables.
 4.

 #### Google OAuth Setup